chairulakmal/market/README.md

 ## Features

-- **SWR**: [SWR](https://swr.vercel.app/), the React hook library is used for data fetching.
-It provides components with a stream of data updates.
+- ### Data Fetching and State Management with React Hooks [SWR](https://swr.vercel.app/), the React hook library is used for data fetching.
+SWR provides components with a stream of data updates and integrates well with Next.js.
+React hooks `useState` is also used throughout the app to manage state variables.
+Another React hook `useEffect` is also used to fetch `CurrencyData[]` the first time on mount and to update `PriceData[]` when new price data has been fetched using SWR with an interval of 1 second.
+- ### Modular CSS
-- **Tailwind**: The app integrates Tailwind CSS, a popular utility-first CSS framework, to facilitate easy and responsive styling.
+  The app integrates [Tailwind CSS](https://tailwindcss.com/), a popular utility-first CSS framework, to facilitate easy and responsive styling.
+For example, Tailwind enables quick development of `Dark Mode` feature.
+- ### `Dark Mode`
+  Dark Mode lets users to choose between light or dark theme while using this app.
+- ### Linting
-- **Linting**: ESLint and Prettier are set up to ensure code quality and consistency.
+  ESLint and Prettier are set up to ensure code quality and consistency.
+- ### Testing
-- **Cypress**: Cypress is used for both end-to-end (e2e) and unit testing.
+  [Cypress](https://cypress.io/) is used for both end-to-end (e2e) and unit testing.
+- ### Automatic Deployment
-- **Deployment**: The app is automatically deployed using [Vercel](https://vercel.com/), a popular hosting platform that provides seamless deployment workflows and scalability and works well with Next.js app.
+  The app is automatically deployed using [Vercel](https://vercel.com/), a popular hosting platform that provides seamless deployment workflows and scalability and works well with Next.js.

 ## Token Prices Data